DigitalPublishingToolkit/TODManual/md/Manual.md

 *For this step, please refer to the test.docx document in in the folder docx of your Manual folder.*

 - Prepare your text document according to the INC style guide.
 - Assign the title, headlines, the bodytext, and the blockquotes accordingly so that the structure will appear later on in your markdown-file.
-For this, refer to the template options offered by Word.
+For this, refer to the template options of
+- fered by Word.

 *insert here screenshot for word template*